lexvieira/MultiTranslator_WithSpeak/README.md

 google-cloud-translate = "==2.0.1"

-Improvements, mobile app and controllers with functions more organized
+Improvements, mobile app and controllers with functions and more organized.
+Working hard to add more functions.